aimeos/aimeos-docs/src/manual/services.md

 !!! warn
     This API is deprecated.
 The recommended alternative solution is called [Payment transations](http://developer.authorize.net/api/reference/index.html#payment-transactions), which incorporates all AIM transaction methods.
 Read more about [alternative solutions](https://developer.authorize.net/api/upgrade_guide.html).

-The [Authorize.net](https://www.authorize.net/) gateway for the [AIM methods](https://www.authorize.net/content/dam/anet-redesign/documents/AIM_guide.pdf) (collect payment details locally and send them to the payment gateway) is available via the **AuthorizeAIM** payment service provider since 2015.07.
+The [Authorize.net](https://www.authorize.net/) gateway for the [AIM methods](https://www.authorize.net/content/dam/anet-redesign/documents/AIM_guide.pdf) (collect payment details locally and send them to the payment gateway) is available via the **AuthorizeAIM** payment service provider.
 If you use composer, add this to your composer.json and run *composer update*:

 ```
 composer req aimeos/ai-payments omnipay/authorizenet